sujalmh/Stockaroo/README.md

 - **Interactive Pie Chart:** Visualize your investment allocation with an interactive pie chart, showing stock names and amounts.

+## Deployment

+This project has been deployed using Azure App Service for hosting the web application and Azure Container Registry for containerized deployment.

+### Azure App Service

+The Stockaroo web application is hosted on Azure App Service, a fully managed platform for building, deploying, and scaling web apps.
+Azure App Service offers high availability, automatic scaling, and easy integration with Azure services.

+### Azure Container Registry

+Azure Container Registry is used to store and manage Docker container images for the Stockaroo application.
+Docker containers make it easy to package the application and its dependencies, ensuring consistency and portability across different environments.

 ## Getting Started

 To get started with Stockaroo, follow these steps: